55% of Texas voters disapprove of how Biden is handling Texas-Mexico border, poll says - NewsBreak

 In a poll done by the University of Texas at Tyler in collaboration with the Dallas Morning News, when respondents were asked whether they approve or disapprove of how President Joe Biden is handling immigration at the Texas-Mexico border, 34% approved, while 55% disapproved.
 11% of respondents felt neither way.

 51% of registered Texas voters said that they approve of how Abbott is handling immigration at the border.
-42% of respondents said that they disapprove of how Abbott is handling immigration at the border, while 8% neither approve nor disapprove.‘We want to take the border to Joe Biden’: Gov. Abbott slams president during interview with KETK
+42% of respondents said that they disapprove of how Abbott is handling immigration at the border, while 8% neither approve nor disapprove.

 Of those who responded: